 UTR: A Great Innovation With Hidden Drawbacks

 In 2008, Virginia based tennis coach Dave Howell launched Universal Tennis Rating, an online algorithm that produces player skill ratings between 0 and 16.
 By gathering scores of matches across the world, UTR can use data to generate a rating.
 This development has helped tournaments and tennis organizations create competition by skill level rather than age, ranking, or some other generalization.
-But as UTR has caught on, junior players and college recruiters have become obsessed with high figures.
-In some cases, high school coaches and junior training centers will ask new players to have a minimum UTR to join up.
-Is this a good thing?
+But as UTR has caught on, junior players and college recruiters have become obsessed with high figures, but just how universal is the universal tennis rating?

 UTR 1.0-2.5: Rising Intermediate/ Developing Player.